Umairsheq/MasjidFInder/README.md

-# 🕌 Masjid Finder
+# 🕌 MasjidConnect

-A beautiful and simple web application to help Muslims find masjids and their prayer times.
+A beautiful and simple web application to help people find masjids and their prayer times.
 Built with modern web technologies and cloud storage.

 ## ✨ Features